How to sleep better, according to a sleep scientist

 Exercise helps pep us up, and has the added benefit of aiding deep sleep at night.
 Food also sends a wake-up signal, so avoid large meals two hours before bed.
 Caffeine temporarily masks sleep pressure.
 Excess caffeine means you can lose track of how much sleep you need, and it can make sleep lighter.
 If you’re struggling with sleep, try switching to decaf, especially in the afternoon.

-3. Switch off from stress: wind down before bed
+3. Switch off: wind down before bed

 Parents know that a consistent bedtime routine is essential for their hyperactive toddlers, but it’s good news for adults too.
 Give yourself an hour to unwind—that means no more work, no phone and no bright lights.
 If stress is the issue, and your mind won’t stop racing, there are several things you can do.
 Try a breathing exercise, or put a piece of paper and a pencil by your bed.
 Then before you get into bed, spend 10 minutes writing down what’s on your mind.
 If those thoughts pop up, tell yourself they’re on the page, and let them go.